 The College, in conjunction with various community partner agencies, provides additional advanced training courses that are approved by the state fire marshal, the California Department of Forestry and Fire Protection, and the Commission on Peace Officer Standards Training (P.O.S.T.).
 These advanced training courses are part of the Los Angeles County Fire Department, Los Angeles County Lifeguard, Los Angeles Sheriff Department, and Los Angeles Police Department.
-Registration for the following courses are limited to students who have successfully completed the prerequisites, or provide evidence of minimum skills necessary to be successful in the course, that are listed in the course outlines or record.
-Approval of equivalent enrollment eligibility is not a guarantee that equivalent enrollment eligibility is not a guarantee that state regulatory and licensing authorities will also grant equivalency for licensure or employment purposes.
+Registration for the following courses are limited to students who have successfully completed the prerequisites, or provide evidence of minimum skills necessary to be successful in the course that are listed in the course outlines or record.
+Approval of equivalent enrollment eligibility is not a guarantee that state regulatory and licensing authorities will also grant equivalency for licensure or employment purposes.
 For more information on the minimum skills validation for these course contact the college's Academic Affairs office.
-The courses listed below may be repeated if used for legally mandated training and are offered pass/no-pass only unless otherwise noted.
+The courses listed below may be repeated if used for legally mandated training and are offered pass/nopass only unless otherwise noted.